UK health chiefs issue new warning about Nipah virus

 Countries with previously reported outbreaks include India, Bangladesh, Malaysia, the Philippines and Singapore.

-This can be contaminated with the poo, urine or saliva of infected fruit bats.
+This can be contaminated with the faeces, urine or saliva of infected fruit bats.

-Person-to-person spread is also possible through close contact with an infected person or their body fluids.
-This has been documented in Bangladesh and India.
+Person-to-person spread is also possible through close contact with an infected person or their body fluids, and has been documented in Bangladesh and India.

 Join our commenting forum